 The Eastern Curlew s not a famous bird, but it is pretty incredible and I think it's worth knowing about.
 Here's why:

 Next time you're grocery shopping, pick up a 1 kilogram bag of flour.
 Imagine a bird that weighs exactly that much.
 Then imagine it, this bird that you could pick up and carry in just one hand, opening a pair of long, tapering wings and flying from the south coast of Australia, across the sea to Korea, then to China, then to Siberia.
 Imagine it doing that every year of its life.
 Then imagine it flying back every year, too.
 Back and forth, back and forth, back and forth – 10,000 kilometres each way, so many times that by the end of its life this bird, this bird which weighs hardly anything, will have flown the equivalent of the distance from the earth to the moon.

-In April this year following a successful crowdfunding campaign, supported by generous friends and strangers, I visited China and South Korea.
+In April 2016 following a successful crowdfunding campaign, supported by generous friends and strangers, I visited China and South Korea.
 On their way to Siberia the Eastern Curlews stop off in South Korea and in China.
 How do people there respond to their arrival?
 Are they inspired?
 Do they tell stories about these birds?
 And what do they do to protect the curlews' habitat and make sure the curlews will keep flying for generations to come?
 These are some of the questions that I wanted to find the answers to, and which I am writing about in my book.